-- Future Problem Solving Program: One Primary and two Middle School teams (4 students each team) entered the practice rounds, two Middle School teams entered the State qualifying round, and one Middle School team entered the National competition.
-Preparation classes were held weekly over Zoom. - Debating & Public Speaking (Debating Association of Victoria): - Debating: one Primary team, two Middle School teams and one Senior team were registered for the competition in 2020, but due to COVID-19, only one Middle School team competed online. - PublicSpeaking:threePrimarystudents,threeMiddleSchoolstudentsandtwoSeniorstudentscompetedin the online competition, receiving individual feedback from the adjudicators. - Inquiry competitions: - Maths Talent Quest: Maths Talent Quest: 10 entries, 12 students, 3 National MTQ entries, 7 High Distinctions, 3 Distinctions - Science Talent Search: 18 entries, 23 students, 1 National BHPBFSEA finalist, 2 Major Bursaries, 7 Minor Bursaries, 3 Distinctions, 5 Merits, 1 Participation
+Middle School team competed online, and weekly training sessions were held over Zoom in the lead-up.

-- STEAM Competitions: - Australian Mathematics Competition (AMC): 21 students from Year 3-9 participated in the online noncompetitive 'competition' during remote learning - BEBRAS: 10 students from Years 3-9 participated in the online competition - Computational and Algorithmic Thinking Challenge (CAT): 9 students from Year 6-9 participated in the online competition during remote learning - Australian Computational Linguistics Olympiad (OzCLO): One team of three students from Years 8-12 entered the Senior competition for the first time at Northisde Christian College - ICAS: 26 students from Year 2-8 signed up to participate in ICAS this year.
-Mathematics, English, Spelling, Science and Digital Technology were offered.
+- Public Speaking: one Primary student competed in the online competition, and two Middle School students competed face to face, one of whom won her round to head to State (Rostrum); this was cancelled due to COVID-19.
+Three further Middle School students prepared speeches ready to compete, but lockdown was called and the competition was cancelled. - Inquiry competitions: - Maths Talent Quest: 11 entries, 11 students, 5 High Distinctions, 4 Distinctions, 2 Merits - Science Talent Search: 29 entries, 30 students, 1 National BHPBFSEA finalist, 6 Major Bursaries, 5 Minor Bursaries, 10 Distinctions, 7 Merits, 1 Participation - STEAM Competitions: - •Australian Mathematics Competition (AMC): 24 students from Year 3-10 participated in the online competition during remote learning - BEBRAS: 16 students from Years 3-9 participated in the online competition - Computational and Algorithmic Thinking Challenge (CAT): 11 students from Year 5-9 participated in the online competition during remote learning - Oxford University Computing Challenge: 8 students from Years 5-10 participated onsite, with one student being invited to the second round for being in the top 20 Australia-wide.
+He was 17th. - University of Melbourne School Mathematics Competition: two teams of Middle School students participated in 2021 while onsite.
+This is our first time to enter this competition. - Australian Computational Linguistics Olympiad (OzCLO): One team of three students from Years 8-12 entered the Senior competition for the second time at Northisde Christian College. - ICAS: 42 students from Year 2-9 signed up to participate in ICAS this year.
+Mathematics, English, Spelling, Science,